kashifrao/docker-harbor/README.md

-# Setup Harbor in Harbor
+# Setup Harbor in Docker
 <br>

 ```